input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 Note that if this doesn't work, up to date instructions and troubleshootings can be found on https://gitlab.haskell.org/ghc/ghc/-/wikis/javascript-backend

-Hadrian build system has been adapted to support Cabal's `js-sources` stanzas that are to support user-provided `.js` files. `rts` and `base` packages both require this feature.
+The Hadrian build system has been adapted to support Cabal's `js-sources` stanzas that are to support user-provided `.js` files.
+Both the `rts` and `base` packages required this feature.

-3. Support for running GHC's testsuite
+#### Support for running GHC's testsuite

 We can now run GHC's testsuite with the JS backend enabled!
-We had to tweak Hadrian to make this possible (support for cross-compilers is subpar).
-The testsuite already found some bugs that we have spent time fixing.
+We had to tweak Hadrian to make this possible (support for cross-compilers is subpar), but the testsuite already found some bugs that we have since fixed.

+However, in order to merge for the GHC 9.6 release we had to be disable many tests because of missing features (TH, HPC, compact regions, etc.) or because the generated code would timeout (not surprising given the missing optimizer and compactor).

+But in the process of disabling those tests we've laid a good path forward.
-Quite a lot of tests had to be disabled because of missing features (TH, HPC, compact regions, etc.) or because the generated code would timeout.
-We've added more precise properties to test descriptions that indicate required features to run each test.
-When we'll implement some feature, it will be much easier to reenable all its tests at once.
+We've added more precise properties to the testsuite which indicate the required features to run each test.
+So when we implement some feature, it will be painless to reenable all its tests.
 In addition failing tests now have proper tickets in GHC's gitlab.

 We've spent some time trying to run the testsuite on CI.
-Sadly Hadrian doesn't support this yet (more concretely, it doesn't properly support running the testsuite for a cross-compiler in a bindist specified with --test-compiler).
+Sadly Hadrian doesn't support this yet (more concretely, it doesn't properly support running the testsuite for a cross-compiler in a bindist specified with `--test-compiler`).
 Hopefully it should get fixed soon so that we can easily accept new contributions.
 For the time being, the following command should run the testsuite locally:

 > ./hadrian/build --bignum=native -j2 test

-4. Upgrading from GHC 8.10 to GHC 9.6
+#### Upgrading from GHC 8.10 to GHC 9.6

 The latest version of GHCJS is based on a fork of GHC 8.10.7.
-One time consuming task has been to adapt the code generator to support GHC head.
+We spent a significant amount of time adapting the code generator to support GHC head.
 In practice it meant:
   - adding support for new primops, especially sized primitives
   - adapting to ghc-bignum changes
   - adapting to internal changes